 The Estonian Pension system is a typical World Bank multi-pillar (three pillar) system based on individual (personal) pension savings accounts.
-The year 2017 saw positive returns for both pillars, even though Pillar III outperformed Pillar II with a solid 2.35% real return vs only slightly positive real returns for Pillar II pension funds of 0.06%.
+2018 saw negative returns across all pension pillars, with Pillar III recording average negative returns of -6.51% and Pillar II funds averaging negative returns of -2.47%.
+After adjusting for inflation, the real returns were even lower: -5.79% for Pillar II funds and -9.83% for Pillar III funds.

-The highlight was the introduction of low-cost passively managed pension funds into both pillars.
-Introduction of low-cost competition has forced the providers to further decrease the fees charged in Pillar II as well as Pillar III pension funds.
+Low-cost passively managed pension funds introduced in 2017 recorded increased assets under management as well as a higher number of savers despite negative returns.
+In 2018, the low-cost competitors have forced providers to further decrease the fees charged in Pillar II as well as Pillar III pension funds.